 $ npm install @hms-dbmi/viv

-You will also need to install deck.gl (and its companion luma.gl) dependencies as they are listed as
+You will also need to install deck.gl and other

-This is in order to prevent users from installing multiple versions of deck.gl.
+This step prevent users from installing multiple versions of deck.gl in their projects.

 $ npm install deck.gl @luma.gl/core

 Please install the Prettier plug-in for your preferred editor.
-Badly formatted code will fail on Travis.
+Badly formatted code will fail in our CI.